 In the Soviet Union, one of the first developments in this area was the program to create a manned orbital station called Almaz, the concept of which was formulated at the beginning of October 1964 during the meeting of the enterprise management by the Designer of the OKB-52 Vladimir Chelomey.
 It was assumed that the station will solve defense, scientific and national economic problems.
 However, first of all, the designer saw in it a powerful enough tool for conducting operational space reconnaissance.

-October 27 1965 of the year appeared the order of the Minister of General Engineering of the Soviet Union.
+On October 27, 1965, an order of the Minister of General Machine Building of the Soviet Union appeared.
 At the same time, work began on the creation of the system.
-The design of the station in the draft version was completed in 1966 year.
-At the same time, the Ministry of Defense chose Almaz for implementation as an intelligence system.
-And the Resolution of the Council of Ministers and the Central Committee of the CPSU of the Soviet Union of August 14 1967 of the year determined the development time and tactical and technical calculation.
+The project of the station in a draft version was completed in 1966.
+At the same time, the Ministry of Defense chose Almaz to be implemented as an intelligence system.
+And the Resolution of the Council of Ministers and the Central Committee of the CPSU of August 14, 1967 determined the timing of development and tactical and technical calculations.

 Initially, it was planned to launch the station together with the return vehicle for the crew.
 This solution had a great advantage, because the work on board could begin immediately.
 But it soon became obvious that this option also had a very significant drawback - the presence of a heavy vehicle as part of the station significantly reduced the weight of reconnaissance equipment, which was necessary for research.

 Therefore, in the end, the final draft design of "Almaz" consisted of a base unit without a returnable vehicle, as well as a transport supply ship, which was equipped with this device.
 The project was approved in 1967 by the Inter-Agency Commission.